Thorn Australia Pty Ltd Privacy and Credit Reporting Policy

 - an opinion by a credit provider that you have committed a serious credit infringement in relation to consumer credit provided by the credit provider to you.

-If we obtain credit-related information about you from a CRB, we may derive information from it that has a bearing on your credit worthiness or could be used in establishing your eligibility for consumer credit.
+If we obtain credit-related information about you from a CRB, we may derive information from it that has a bearing on your credit worthiness.
 This may include information such as credit scores and assessments which we generate from the information that we receive.

 If there is another applicant named in a credit application, you may need to provide their personal information, and you warrant that the other applicant has consented to the collection of their personal information and has authorised you to provide it for the purposes for which it is being collected.